jrbaron/jrbaron.github.io/index.md

 Overview of my research experience and projects.

 Feather Research
-- Fulbright 2020-2021,
+- Fulbright 2020-2021, Material Capture at EPFL RGL
 - NSF-Small Grant, "Developing and Validating a Physically Accurate Light-Scattering Model for the Rendering of Bird and Other Dinosaur Feathers"
 - Image analysis and feather statistics ("Computer-Aided Visual Analysis of Feathers")
-- Master's Thesis, "Procedurally Generating Biologically Driven Bird and Non-Avian Dinosaur Feathers" on image analysis and feather geometry
+- Procedural geometry ("Procedurally Generating Biologically Driven Bird and Non-Avian Dinosaur Feathers", Weta Digital internship)

 Countenance Lab
 - Countenance Tool